 The valuation of unquoted equity investments is normally based on recent market transactions done on an arm's length basis, or the fair value of another instrument that is substantially the same, or the expected cash flows discounted at current rates for similar instruments, or on other valuation models.
-The inputs to these models are derived from observable market data where possible, but where observable market data are not available, judgement is required to establish fair values.
+The inputs to these models are derived from observable market data where possible, but where observable market data are not available, judgment is required to establish fair values.
 Management believes that the chosen valuation techniques and assumptions used are appropriate in determining the fair value of the unquoted equity investments.
-Unquoted equity investments are not materially different from their fair values.